-Dismissal and unfair dismissal outlines obligations and requirements when an employee is terminated.
+The Dismissal information page outlines obligations and requirements when an employee is terminated.

 Pay slip and record keeping requirements

 Employers must provide all employees with a pay slip, and must keep employment records as required by state employment law.
 There are penalties for not keeping records and not providing a pay slip.